Daniyal45/react-clock-select/README.md

            value={new Date()}
            // Date() object or
-           // a valid time string for Date() constructor hoursFormat={12}
+           // a valid time string for Date() constructor placeholder="Select Time.."
+           // when 'value' is empty string
+           hoursFormat={12}
            // 12 or 24
            size={1}